1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - Then *turn off the printer* and ideally unplug it from the power outlet.
 Don't fiddle around while it's turned on - in case you slip with the wrench and harm the wires you could create a shortcut which most likely will blow something up of your mainboard.
     - Then grab the heater block with a wrench to hold it in place and screw out the nozzle carefully.
 Use a sufficient tool like a wrench or a socket wrench for the nozzle - don't use a pair of pliers as it may/will round off the screw nut.
     - Make sure you don't turn the heater block at all to not loosen it from the heat break!
 Just hold it in place.
     - If the nozzle won't come loose, heat up the extruder again, raise the temperature a bit and let it sit longer to melt the filament in the gaps which seems to block.
-Before trying to unscrew the nozzle, switch off the printer again. <br> If that still doesn't work, you could take a peace of damp cloth and hold it against the nozzle (*not* the heater block, *only the nozzle*!) for a moment to cool it down.
+Before trying to unscrew the nozzle, switch off the printer again. <br> If that still doesn't work, you could take a piece of damp cloth and hold it against the nozzle (*not* the heater block, *only the nozzle*!) for a moment to cool it down.
 Due to the sudden decrease of temperature the metal of the nozzle will contract a tiny bit which may result in being able to unscrew it.
     - For installing the new nozzle, screw it in and turn it back about one rotation once you feel it hits the hotend.
 I personally do this after everything cooled down until it's safe to touch because then I can screw in the nozzle by hand and therefore I can feel right at the start if it doesn't sit correctly.
     - Check if you didn't harm any wires!
     - If everything is fine, power up the printer, heat up the extruder again and carefully tighten up the nozzle (don't overtighten it though).